Registering a financial service provider from overseas

 Who can't register

-From 15 March 2021, you can no longer register on the FSPR if:
+You cannot register on the FSPR if:

-- you provide financial services solely to off-shore clients
+• you provide financial services solely to offshore clients

-- you are an offshore FSP that provides financial services solely to wholesale clients in New Zealand.
+• you are an offshore FSP that provides financial services solely to wholesale clients in New Zealand.

 Limitations on promoting registered status

-- the FSP is registered but not licensed in New Zealand
+• the FSP is registered but not licensed in New Zealand

-- the FSP is not a financial adviser or a certified person (in respect of the service of being a creditor under a credit contract)
+• the FSP is not a financial adviser or a certified person (in respect of the service of being a creditor under a credit contract)

-- the provider refers to its FSPR registration (for example, in an advertisement or on its website) or New Zealand dispute resolution membership, other than where the reference is required by law or dispute resolution rules.
+• the provider refers to its FSPR registration (for example, in an advertisement or on its website) or New Zealand dispute resolution membership, other than where the reference is required by law or dispute resolution rules.

 Any breach of the requirement to include the warning statement can result in deregistration from the FSPR.
 These statements can be found on the Government’s legislative website.